TechniqueSoftware/react-json-schema/README.md

 ### Contribution and Code of Conduct

 If you'd like to ask a question, raise a concern, or contribute, please follow our [contribution guidelines](CONTRIBUTE.md).

+### Alternatives

+* [react-jsonschema-form](https://github.com/mozilla-services/react-jsonschema-form): A React component for building Web forms from JSON Schema.
+This library further abstracts React components, making it easier to build forms.
+Also, it comes with components.
+React-json-schema is a lighter alternative that allows the use of any components.

 ### Roadmap